 The Department of Chemistry has a very active undergraduate research program.
 Research facilitates experiential learning and demonstrates the nature of science.
 Many of our students conduct research for three or more years and their work has resulted in publications.
 Check out the “Undergraduate Publications” list to see what UVA chemistry majors are researching.

 Students interested in Undergraduate Research have several options and resources to help them find and conduct research.
-To find a lab that you might be interested in working in, utilize the UNLEASH program.
+The Office of Undergraduate Research and UVA Career Center have some great suggestions..

 One important thing to keep in mind is that students can conduct research for chemistry credit in almost any department with almost any faculty member as long as it is a scientific research experience.
 For example, you can register for CHEM 3951 but your research can be done in the Department of Pharmacology.
 Successful completion of two semesters (6 credits) of undergraduate research would also satisfy the research requirement needed for ACS Certification.
 Students may do research over multiple semesters.
 Students just getting started should sign up for 3951 for their first semester.
 Register for CHEM 3961 for the second semester; CHEM 4951 for the third semester; CHEM 4961 for the fourth and additional semesters.
 These courses can be repeated if you have more than 4 semesters of research.
 The professor for the course is Laura Serbulea, not your faculty mentor.